 7. Day Seven – Acclimatization at Beding

-Today we rest at Beding to acclimatize to the high altitude we are in, with side trips Lha Dengka (4030m).
+We rest at Beding today to acclimate to the high altitude, with side trips to Lha Dengka (4030m).

 8. Day Eight – To Na Gaon (4180m) – (Approx 5 hour trek)